korawica/fmtutil/README.md

 {filename:%s}_{datetime:%Y_%m_%d}.{version:%m.%n.%c}.csv
 ```

-From above format filename, the `datetime` package does not enough for this scenario right?
+From above filename format string, the `datetime` package does not enough for
-but you can handle by your hard-code object or create the better package than this project.
+this scenario right? but you can handle by your hard-code object or create the
+better package than this project.

 > **Note**: \
 > Any formatter object was implemented the `self.valid` method for help us validate